qt3uw/qt3softwaredocs/README.md

 pulser.system.state(1) #start the pulser
 ```

-The QC Sapphire is used extensively in the standard `qt3-utils` experiment objects.
+The QC Sapphire has limited functionality and is only useful for CWODMR, PulsedODMR
+and Rabi oscillations.
+It's not possible, based on our understanding, for this device to generate the
+pulse sequences necessary for spin-echo, Ramsey, and dynamical decoupling.

 ### Windfreak RF Synthesizer Control